AWooldrige/woolie.co.uk/content/article/convert-ac-from-single-hose-to-dual-hose.markdown

 ### Instructions for conversion after flow block test

-If all machine requirements are met, you should then be aware of the risks:
+If all machine requirements are met, you should once again read, be aware and mitigate the risks mentioned in the red warnings box further up on this page.

- * I'm not an expert on air conditioners, safety or anything related.
-You must be aware that you are following instructions from some random person on the internet that spent 20 minutes with cardboard, duck tape, trial, error and some luck.
- * This modification might increase the risk of the unit overheating, especially if modified incorrectly.
-It is easier for the ducted intake hose to become blocked or the flow rate impaired, compared to a wide open grille that was present before.
-See the note about an additional fire alarm in the instructions.
- * It will almost certainly invalidate any manufacturer warranty.
- * Materials used in the conversion must be able to withstand the same high temperatures as the exhaust hose, just in case they accidentally come in contact.

-Once you're aware of the risks, the steps to convert the unit from single hose to dual hose are simple:
+Once aware of the risks, the steps to convert the unit from single hose to dual hose are simple:

- 1. Buy an additional fire alarm to have in the room with the AC:
+ 1. Buy an additional fire alarm to have in the room with the AC.
+I'm not joking about this.
-    1. It is likely the room with AC will have the doors closed.
-If you fall asleep and the machine malfunctions, it'll take seconds for the smoke to fill the room.
-With the doors closed, it's likely that you'll have already taken in too much smoke to wake up before it's able to reach the normal fire alarms outside the room you're in.
-Make sure you have on in the same room too.
  1. Source an additional air conditioning hose or equivalent.
 This should be a similar diameter to the exhaust hose, so that flow rate is not restricted.
+    It's also important it is sturdy and suitable for high temperatures, as this will be used partially outside in the sunlight on hot days.
  3. Create an adapter to duct the condenser (hot) air intake that you identified earlier, into the additional air conditioning hose, so that it draws air from the outside instead of inside.
 Make sure it's a good seal.
+ 4. Place the new hose through to the outside along with your exhaust hose
+     * Ensure there is enough distance so that the hot air of the exhaust isn't being drawn straight into your new intake.
+     * Secure the outside part of the intake hose.
+If left dangling, the suction could draw it onto close objects and block the flow.
+I found this out through experience, one day my intake hose had stuck itself to the outside wall like a limpit.

 ### How will I know if the conversion worked?